SAP-samples/teched2023-IN260/exercises/ex2/README.md

-# Exercise 2 - Understand the existing Project setup
+# Exercise 2 - Understand the Existing Project Setup

-Let us first refresh the use case we want to build.
+Let us first refresh our use case.

-We want to build an application that helps users to sign up for an event and sessions of the event.
+We want to build an application that helps users to sign up for an event (such as TechEd) and sessions (such as this hand-on exercise) of the event.

 When the user signs up for an event the following things should happen:
 - The user should get registered for the event.
 - A learning goal should be automatically created for them in SuccessFactors.
 - Any subsequent sessions that a user signs up for should also be registered and added as sub-goals to the created goal.

-For registering the user for an event/session, we will use a synthetic remote OpenAPI service and for creating the goal in SuccessFactors, we will use the SuccessFactors Goal Plan service.
+Registering a user for an event/session will be done through a synthetic remote OpenAPI service.
+Creating learning goals and sub-goals for them, on the other hand, will be done by consuming the SuccessFactors Goal Plan service.

 Based on the use case we need components to handle signing up, registration, and goal creation.
-Let's look at the existing project structure in this exercise to see what exists and what needs to be added.
+Let's look at the existing project structure in this exercise to see what is already there and what needs to be added.

 ## 2.1 Understanding Service Definitions

-Services are one of the core concepts of CAP, they are declared in [CDS](https://cap.cloud.sap/docs/about/#service-definitions-in-cds), and they dispatch events to `Event Handlers`.
+Services are one of the core concepts of CAP.
+They are declared in [CDS](https://cap.cloud.sap/docs/about/#service-definitions-in-cds) and dispatch events to `Event Handlers`.
-Let's examine the [`service.cds`](../../srv/service.cds) file which defines the services exposed by our application:
+Let's examine the [`service.cds`](../../srv/service.cds) file, which defines the services exposed by our application:

 - It defines two services, `SignupService` and the `GoalService`.

 - The `SignupService` is a service that just exposes an action.
-The action takes a `String` session which is the name of the session a user intends to sign up for.
+The action takes a `String` session, which is the name of the session a user intends to sign up for.
    ```
    @path: 'SignupService'
    service SignupService {
       action signUp(session: String) returns String;
    }
    ```
   The `@path` argument allows you to provide a custom path for the exposed service.
-  The `SignupService` would be available when the application starts up at path: `{application-hostname}/odata/v4/SignupService/`
+  In this example, we are providing the value _"SignupService"_, which means that this particular service will be available at `{application-hostname}/odata/v4/SignupService/` once our application runs.

-- The `GoalService` is a service that exposes an entity `Goal`.We will learn more about it in the subsequent exercises.
+- The `GoalService` is a service that exposes an entity `Goal`.
+We will learn more about it in the subsequent exercises.

 Let's understand what artifacts are generated based on the services we defined in the next step.

 ## 2.2 CDS Maven Plugin

 In your application's [pom.xml](../../srv/pom.xml), under the `plugins` section you can see the [`cds-maven-plugin`](https://cap.cloud.sap/docs/java/assets/cds-maven-plugin-site/plugin-info.html) entry.
-The interesting part here is the `generate` goal which is responsible for scanning project directories for CDS files and generating Java POJOs for type-safe access to the CDS model.
+The interesting part here is the `generate` goal, which is responsible for scanning project directories for CDS files and generating Java POJOs for type-safe access to the CDS model.

 - [ ] From your project's root directory, run `mvn clean compile`.

-You can see artifacts being generated for the services we defined in the `service.cds` under the `srv/src/gen/java/cds.gen` folder.
+You can see artifacts being generated for the services we defined in the `service.cds` within the `srv/src/gen/java/cds.gen` folder.

->**Note:** If your project does not compile successfully yet, please also additionally assign a value for `DEMO_ID` in the [Helper.java](../../srv/src/main/java/com/sap/cloud/sdk/demo/in260/utility/Helper.java):
+> **Note:** If your project does not compile successfully yet, please also additionally assign a value for `DEMO_ID` in the [Helper.java](../../srv/src/main/java/com/sap/cloud/sdk/demo/in260/utility/Helper.java):
 >   ```java
 >   private static final String DEMO_ID = "ID"+"<add your desk number here>";
 >   ```